You're just an aging hippie, Professor.

 - Driven to Suicide: Bellboy.

-- Everyone Calls Him Barkeep: The Ringmaster and the Chief Clown ever had names, nobody uses them now.
+- Everyone Calls Him Barkeep: If the Ringmaster and the Chief Clown ever had names, nobody uses them now.

 - Evil Counterpart: The Captain and Mags are a dark mirror for the Doctor and Ace, if the Doctor were a self-serving, abusive coward.